 The LINCS/NALIT Online Democracy Award is given each year to a legislature, legislative chamber or caucus whose website helps make democracy user-friendly.
 The award is presented to the winning state at the NCSL Legislative Summit.

 Nomination are now being accepted.
 Please review the award criteria and eligibility before submitting your nomination.
-Nominations for the 2014 award are due by May 23, 2014.
-Submit your nomination now!
+Nominations for the 2014 award are now closed.

 The award is sponsored by NCSL's Legislative Information and Communications Staff Section (LINCS) and National Association of Legislative Information Technology (NALIT).